 TOP ISSUE: HEALTH CARE

-Health care was at the forefront of voters’ minds: About a quarter of respondents named it as the most important issue facing the nation in this year’s midterm elections.
+Health care was at the forefront of voters’ minds: Some 26 percent of respondents named it as the most important issue facing the nation in this year’s midterm elections.

-Lawrence Reh, a retired writer who lives in the San Francisco Bay Area city of Alameda, is among those voters who said health care was an important issue this election.
+Lawrence Reh, a retired writer who lives in the San Francisco Bay Area city of Alameda, is among those voters who cited health care as a key issue.